 We have mentioned some of the most important processes involved in successfully managing inventory in a complex manufacturing environment.
 Now imagine trying to track over 20,000 items with complex dependent demand in an Excel spreadsheet!

-Investing in inventory management software reduces the risk of stock-outs by exploring dependent demand for raw materials, components and identifying where you will have future shortages.
+Investing in inventory management software like Netstock, reduces the risk of stock-outs by exploring dependent demand for raw materials, components and identifying where you will have future shortages.
 This allows you to get ahead and enables you to take action in a timely manner, reducing the risk that you are unable to supply or sell your stock.

 Want to optimise your inventory?